ChoGGi/SurvivingMars_CheatMods/Tutorials/Limit Debug Printing.md

 	printT = empty_func
 end
 ```
-Now you can leave the print msgs, and not worry about them showing up for end-users.
+You can leave printT() msgs sprinkled around, and not worry about them showing up for end-users.
 The mod doesn't need to be enabled, just placed in your Mods folder.